 Let’s face it.
-It’s hard not to stress when your daffodils start coming up mid-winter during a warm spell.
-With all the erratic weather patterns we’ve been experiencing lately, early growth is becoming more and more common in spring bulbs.
+It’s hard not to stress when your daffodils start coming up mid-winter.
+As weather becomes more unpredictable, early growth is becoming more and more common.
 Not to worry, though.
-Your plants have seen it all before.
-And they’re built to handle a few temperature swings.
+Your spring bulbs have seen it all before.
+Moreover, they’re built to handle a few temperature swings.

-To understand why spring bulbs can withstand a little early growth, it helps to take a peek underground.
+To understand why spring bulbs can tolerate a little premature growth, it helps to take a peek underground.

-In some flower species (think allium), a thin papery covering called the tunic protects the bulb’s scales from damage and drying out.
+In some flower species like alliums, a thin papery covering called the tunic keeps the scales from damage or drying out.

 Papery thin tunic keeps bulbs from drying out